Places to stay in Port Alberni, British Columbia

 Closed or unlisted properties

-- Alberni Dew Drop Inn Bed & Breakfast located at 5447 Maebelle Road closed or delisted.
+- Alberni Dew Drop Inn Bed & Breakfast closed or delisted.